How Using a Training Collar Can Benefit Your Dog

-The realization of that truth is what led me to a career shift in 1998, leaving behind the medical aspect and launching full time into the training profession.
+The realization of that truth is what led me to a career shift in 1998, leaving behind the medical aspect and launching full-time into the training profession.
 Solving behavior problems and helping people have a pet they could live with harmoniously became my mission.

 Everything seemed to work perfectly fine.
-But, of course I was a full-time, professional dog trainer.
+But, of course, I was a full-time, professional dog trainer.
 I trained dogs day-in and day-out for a living.
 That wasn’t the case for my clients.
-They were doctors and lawyers, nurses and teachers, bus drivers and foundry workers.
+They were doctors and lawyers, nurses and teachers, bus drivers, and foundry workers.
 People that put in long days prior to coming home and having to spend time “training the dog.”

 The results didn’t happen as quickly or as easily for them as they did for me.
 And this is where remote collars started being incorporated into my programs more frequently.
 People wanted a reliable recall.
-They wanted the ability to let their dog off leash in the woods or at the beach and feel comfortable Fido would come back when called and they didn’t want to have to put in months or years’ worth of training time to achieve it.
+They wanted the ability to let their dog off leash in the woods or at the beach and feel comfortable Fido would come back when called, and they didn’t want to have to put in months or years’ worth of training time to achieve it.

-I was hard pressed to tell someone, “we’re going to spend 6 - 8 weeks teaching the basic commands and then we’ll add the e-collar into the training for several weeks so that we can improve reliability in the midst of distraction and eventually be able to go off leash.”
+I was hard-pressed to tell someone, “We’re going to spend 6 - 8 weeks teaching the basic commands, and then we’ll add the e-collar into the training for several weeks so that we can improve reliability in the midst of distraction and eventually be able to go off leash.”

 The reality was that for many people getting results as quickly as possible meant the dog got to stay in the home.
-I found many instances were speed and efficiency in gaining results were of the essence…so I learned how to combine training methods in order to improve reliability and reduce training time.
-I integrated lure/reward and pressure/release with a leash and body language alongside use of the e-collar.
+I found many instances where speed and efficiency in gaining results were of the essence…so I learned how to combine training methods in order to improve reliability and reduce training time.
+I integrated lure/reward and pressure/release with a leash and body language alongside the use of the e-collar.

-The more I did it, the more I become adept at it and it soon became the norm for me to train with the e-collar.
-My clients were happy, the dogs were happy and I was building a business with a reputation for being able to solve people’s dog problems in a way that allowed them to have more enjoyment a lot more quickly.
+The more I did it, the more I become adept at it, and it soon became the norm for me to train with the e-collar.
+My clients were happy, the dogs were happy, and I was building a business with a reputation for being able to solve people’s dog problems in a way that allowed them to have more enjoyment a lot more quickly.